Helicopter Simulation

 pedals, to a complete mock-up that closely resembles a particular model of helicopter.

-navigation and much more can be practised at home with PC
+ATC procedures, radio telephony, navigation and much more can be practised at home with PC simulation software, so don't under estimate its value.

 Flight Controls

-When selecting a joystick as the cyclic control, it is better to choose a model that does not support yaw control (by twisting your wrist)
+When selecting a joystick as the cyclic control, it is better to choose a model that doesn’t support yaw control (by the twisting of your wrist)

 Weather influence